How To Preserve Meat

 Apart from these popular meat preservation methods, other processes such as canning, dry freezing, storing in lard, etc., can also be tried.

-Now that you know not just 1 but so many ways to preserve meat, you can make it last through several months.
+Now that you know not just one but so many ways to preserve meat, you can make it last through several months.

 Some traditional meat preservation processes such as brining and curing do not even require refrigeration.